Hard Drive Recovery, it’s what we do.

 Catastrophic data loss is often caused by a physical hard drive crash and our data recovery engineers focus their ongoing research and development efforts on improving the recovery process.

-We have one of the most impressive recovery rates in the industry.
+We have one of the most impressive recovery rates in the hard drive recovery service industry.
 We will expend every resource to recover your data.
 Many companies will evaluate the risk involved with parts and time or lack of ability and return your drive as unrecoverable.
 Unfortunately, we receive some of these drives after it is too late.
-Typically, with physically damaged or mechanically failing hard drives you have one chance to recover.
+Typically, with physically damaged or mechanically failing hard drives you have one chance to recover the data.

 Differentiating mechanical failures from soft or logical file system failures:

 Any clicking or strange noises from a hard drive could indicate a physical hard drive crash.
 You should IMMEDIATELY stop any further recovery attempts.
 A hard drive run in a degraded or damaged state only makes the situation worse, often leading to platter damage.
 If the read/write heads begin to scratch the platter surface, it is removing the platform on which the data is stored.

 You might know exactly what happened to the hard drive holding your important data.
 If you dropped your external hard drive or laptop, and it’s now inaccessible, you know exactly what caused the problem.
 The impact caused damage to the hard drives read/write.
 If you hear clicking or grinding sounds, or if your hard drive isn’t spinning up at all, you know without question that you’re dealing with a physical hard drive failure – something has directly damaged the drive itself.
 At this point, you should immediately power down the hard drive to avoid further damage.